 Social Responsibility

-Many individuals and families across the country feel that homeownership, a fundamental piece of the American dream, is out of reach.
-Operation HOPE’s HOPE Inside® Homeownership Program empowers individuals and families to become homeowners.
-The program provides workshops, one-on-one coaching and other educational resources, which help clients overcome common barriers to homeownership such as low credit scores, lack of down payment, existing debt, and money management challenges.
+We also know we’re at a time when many feel that homeownership is out of reach.
+Operation HOPE’s HOPE Inside® Homeownership Program is designed to support people who are preparing to become homeowners.
+The program provides workshops, one-on-one coaching and other educational resources, which help clients overcome common barriers to homeownership, such as low credit scores, lack of down payment, existing debt, and money management challenges.

-Operation HOPE’s online resources and counseling services have increased accessibility and engaged more individuals.
-Clayton’s partnership with Operation HOPE will continue to increase the impact of the HOPE Inside Homeownership Program by broadening HOPE's coaching network and enabling the digital platform to reach more people.
+Operation HOPE’s online resources and counseling services have also increased accessibility and engagement, and our partnership will continue to increase the impact of the HOPE Inside Homeownership Program by broadening Operation HOPE’s coaching network and enabling their digital platform to reach more people.

-With Clayton's support, since 2022, the HOPE Inside Homeownership Program empowered more than 14,000 clients with homeownership services and resources, placing them in a better position to purchase a home.
+Since 2022, Clayton’s support of the HOPE Inside Homeownership Program has empowered more than 19,000 clients through homeownership services and resources, placing them in a better position to purchase a home.
+In 2025, 5,386 clients received homeownership coaching and resources and 62% increased their credit score and savings.

 “Our partnership with Clayton enables Operation HOPE to equip even more American families with the financial tools and education to secure a better future through homeownership, a critical component to building wealth for generations to come,” said Brian Betts, President and Chief Financial Officer at Operation HOPE.